MaterializeInc/materialize/doc/user/content/ingest-data/mysql/azure-db.md

 ---
-title: "Ingest data from Google Cloud SQL for MySQL"
+title: "Ingest data from Azure DB for MySQL"
-description: "How to stream data from Google Cloud SQL for MySQL to Materialize"
+description: "How to stream data from Azure DB for MySQL to Materialize"
 menu:
   main:
-    parent: "MySQL"
+    parent: "mysql"
-    name: "Google Cloud SQL"
-    identifier: "cloud-sql-mysql"
-    weight: 20
+    name: "Azure DB"
+    indentifier: "azure-db-mysql"
 ---

-This page shows you how to stream data from [Google Cloud SQL for MySQL](https://cloud.google.com/sql/MySQL) to Materialize using the[MySQL source](/sql/create-source/mysql/).
+This page shows you how to stream data from [Azure DB for MySQL](https://azure.microsoft.com/en-us/products/MySQL) to Materialize using the [MySQL source](/sql/create-source/mysql/).

 ## Before you begin